thiswillbeyourgithub/Pomodoro-wasp-os/README.md

 ## Credits

-Originally forked from timer.py by github user thiswillbeyourgithub
+Originally forked from timer.py by github user thiswillbeyourgithub.
+This app has been merged into wasp-os via [PR #418](https://github.com/wasp-os/wasp-os/pull/418/files).